Skip to main content

 Making your first contribution

-Each time you begin a set of changes, ensure that you are working on a new branch that you have created as opposed to the master of your local repository.
+Each time you begin a set of changes, ensure that you are working on a new branch that you have created as opposed to the develop of your local repository.
 By keeping your changes segregated in this branch, merging your changes into the main repository later will be much simpler for the team.

 To create a local branch for git to checkout, issue the command: